鶹Ƶ

 Survey projects meant to fulfill requirements from external governing entities, such as federal compliance offices, must also adhere to this policy as a measure of quality assurance.

-Any project, from any community member or group, is encouraged to contact the Office of Institutional Research to determine if the activity is subject to this policy, or would benefit from the policy.
+Any project, from any community member or group, is encouraged to contact IR to determine if the activity is subject to this policy, or would benefit from following the policy.
 All are encouraged to follow these protocols and policies as best practices.

 Those interested in administering a survey are expected to be able to communicate reasons for needing a survey, what the survey will be used for, what will be collected on the survey, and who it should go to.
 The following steps outline the procedure for embarking on an institutional survey project.